Soft Condorcet Optimization for Ranking of General Agents: Empirical Evaluation

-We run Algorithm~\ref{alg:sco}, Elo, and several VasE methods across many simulated $n$-contest tournaments, where each value of $n$ corresponds to a proportion of missing data $p_\emptyset$ (alternative pairs that have not been evaluated in a contest together), with $p^u_{\emptyset}$ and $p^s_{\emptyset}$ referring the the uniform and skill-match distributions respectively (See Table~\ref{tab:distprop}).
 For each value of $n$ we run 200 instances using different seeds and report average values.
 For each run, we used 10000 iterations with batch size 16.
 We show two different metrics.
 First, the Kendall-tau distance between the final ranking found by Algorithm~\ref{alg:sco} and the true ranking given the true ratings (maximum value of $\frac{20 \cdot 19}{2} = 190$).
 This first metric identifies the pairs of agents whose relative order disagree between SCO and the true ranking; we denote these discordant pairs $D_{SCO,true}$.
 The second metric, which we call ``mean true ratings distance'' (MTRD), is then defined to be the average absolute difference in true ratings between all pairs of agents in these disagreements $\sum_{(i,j) \in D_{\text{SCO},\text{true}}} | \theta_i - \theta_j | / |D_{\text{SCO},\text{true}}|$, which allows us to take a nuanced look at the optimized parameters in addition to the associated ranking.
 The results are shown in Fig.~\ref{fig:noisy_sparse_tournament}.

 Of the VasE voting methods: approval, Borda, and maximal lotteries have the highest KTD and MRTD, and struggle especially in the skill-matched distribution.
 This is unsurprising; for example, approval and Borda will naturally weight alternatives according to their representation in the data.
 Under both distributions, when 59\% or more of the match-ups are missing, SCO ratings (computed using both sigmoid and Fenchel-Young losses) achieve the lowest KTD and MRTD.
 Under the uniform distribution, SCO achieves the lowest when 38\% or more of the data is missing.
 Under the skill-matched distribution, ranked pairs achieves comparable KTD to SCO ratings, and lower MRTD when the amount of missing data is less than 50\%.
 Elo values are comparable to SCO in the uniform distribution and higher in the skill-matched distribution.